 They will explain the rest of the asylum process to you and inform you what to do next.
 You must wait for an asylum decision but you will need to attend regular reporting meetings.

 Failing to attend your reporting meetings means you could get detained.

-The ARC or SAL is proof that you applied for asylum in the United Kingdom.
+The ARC is proof that you applied for asylum in the United Kingdom.
 Remember to take your ARC or SAL with you any time:

 Note: Those given a SAL will need to exchange it for the ARC within eight weeks.
 A letter will inform you where to exchange it.

 Contact the Central Events Booking Unit if you do not get this information.
 You should call the Asylum Support and ARC appointments customer contact centre.